namishh/com/content/blog/devlogs/pico.md

 ![img](https://u.cubeupload.com/namishhhh/VampireSurvivorsleve.jpeg)

-I want to have two types of boons, upgrades to the player and adding in spawns, like spawning a bomb.
 For now, I will only implement the first type, I will add spawns later when I have a comprehensive enemy system.

 So I introduced a bunch of global variables to control each parameter and for the sake of having cleaner code I split them into two tables.